| Sports Betting Books

 by Joseph Buchdahl

-know if we can beat the bookmaker?
+How do we know if we can beat the bookmaker?
 That's easy: just look at

-'expertise', can keep doing it again and again, through talent, skill and hard
+'expertise', can keep doing it again and again, through talent, skill and hard work?

 This book examines the techniques available to answer that